Sapsiree Taerattanachai: 2024–2025: Closing one era, building another

-Sapsiree and her mixed doubles partner Dechapol reached their first ever final at a Superseries event in 2017 Singapore Open.

-Sapsiree and Dechapol competed at the 2020 Summer Olympics, but were eliminated in the quarter-finals.
-Sapsiree and Dechapol also reached the quarter-finals at the 2024 Summer Olympics in Paris, France.
-However the Badminton Association of Thailand (BAT) made the decision after the Paris Olympics to "break-up" the successful Thai mixed doubles badminton combination Dechapol Puavaranukroh ("Bass") and Sapsiree Taerattanachai ("Popor").
+In 2024, Sapsiree continued her prominence on the international mixed doubles circuit alongside Dechapol.
+The pair commenced their year with a strong campaign in January, capturing the India Open title by defeating China's Jiang Zhenbang and Wei Yaxin in straight games.
+They sustained this momentum into February, clinching a consecutive victory on home soil at the Thailand Masters.
+In May, she reached another final at the Thailand Open, finishing as a runner-up after a hard-fought match against Guo Xinwa and Chen Fanghui.
+Later in the year, she qualified for and competed in her third Olympic Games at the 2024 Summer Olympics in Paris, where she and Dechapol advanced through the group stage before bowing out in the quarter-final to the eventual bronze medalists from Japan.
+However, the Badminton Association of Thailand (BAT) made the decision after the Paris Olympics to "break-up" the successful Thai mixed doubles badminton combination Dechapol and Sapsiree.
 This change aimed to have them switch partners and potentially start over, though there is a strong focus on both trying to be a world No. 1 again.
 Sapsiree now forming a new mixed doubles combination with Pakkapon Teeraratsakul.